 In January 2024, we closed on a registered direct offering (the "January 2024 Registered Direct Offering") for the issuance and sale of an aggregate of 1,275,000 shares of our common stock at a purchase price of \$1.805 per share of common stock.
 In addition, the offering included 6,481,233 shares of common stock in the form of pre-funded warrants at a price of \$1.8049.
 The common stock and the pre-funded warrants were sold together with common warrants (the "January 2024 Common Stock Warrants") to purchase up to 7,756,233 shares of common stock.
 The January 2024 Common Stock Warrants are exercisable immediately upon issuance with an exercise price of \$1.68 per share and will expire five years following the issuance date.
-The total gross proceeds from the January 2024 Registered Direct Offering were approximately \$1.4 million with net proceeds of approximately \$1.2.6 million after deducting approximately \$1.4 million in commissions and other transaction costs.
+The total gross proceeds from the January 2024 Registered Direct Offering were approximately \$1.4 million in commissions and other transaction costs.
 In July 2024, the pre-funded warrants from the January 2024 Registered Direct Offering were fully exercised.

 In July 2024, we closed on a registered direct offering (the "July 2024 Registered Direct Offering") for the issuance and sale of an aggregate of 1,230,000 shares of its common stock at a purchase price of \$2.05 per share of common stock.
 In addition, the offering includes 4,623,659 shares of common stock in the form of pre-funded warrants at a price of \$2.0499.
-In a concurrent private placement, Checkpoint issued and sold the July 2024 Common Stock Warrants.
-The July 2024 Common Stock Warrants will be exercisable beginning on the effective date of stockholder approval of the issuance of the shares upon exercise of the July 2024 Common Stock Warrants with an exercise price of \$2.05 per share and will expire five years following the issuance date.
-The total gross proceeds from the July 2024 Registered Direct Offering were approximately \$12.0 million.
+The common stock and the pre-funded warrants were sold together with common warrants (the "July 2024 Common Stock Warrants") to purchase up to 5,853,659 shares of common stock.
+The July 2024 Common Warrants have an exercise price of \$2.05 per share, will be exercisable after requisite approval of our stockholders is received, and have a term of exercise of five years from the issuance date.
+The total gross proceeds from the July 2024 Registered Direct Offering were approximately \$12.0 million with net proceeds of approximately \$11.0 million after deducting approximately \$1.0 million in commissions and other transaction costs.
+In November 2024, the pre-funded warrants from the July 2024 Registered Direct Offering were fully exercised.